ThatSpaceGuy/Weekend_Challenge_2/readme.md

 * 4.0 - The timer should transition between people every 10 seconds.
 Extra Mode
 ----------
+* 4.1 - Add a Random button to jump around the cohort with
-* 4.1 - Get images for everyone and add them to the array.
+* 4.2 - Get images for everyone and add them to the array.
-* 4.2 - Have them display with the json data.
+* 4.3 - Have them display with the json data.
-* 4.3 - Randomize which person is shown first.
-* 4.4 - Add a Random button to jump around the cohort with
-* 4.5 - Highlight the button of the student currently being viewed
+* 4.4 - Highlight the button of the student currently being viewed
-* 4.6 - Alphabetize the Indie Buttons
+* 4.5 - Alphabetize the Indie Buttons
-* 4.7 - Disable Timer Button
+* 4.6 - Disable Timer Button
 * 5.0 - Tweak the Bootstap for optimization of responsiveness